Okounkov bodies associated to abundant divisors and Iitaka fibrations: Introduction

 The following theorem essentially due to Lehmann will play crucial roles in proving our main results, Theorems \ref{main1}, \ref{main2}, and \ref{main3}.

 \begin{theorem} Let $D$ be a pseudoeffective abundant divisor on $X$.
-Then the following hold: \begin{enumerate} [leftmargin=0cm,itemindent=.6cm] \item[$(1)$] If $D'$ is a divisor on $X$ such that $D \equiv D'$, then $D'$ is also an abundant divisor. \item[$(2)$] For any divisorial valuation $\sigma$ on $X$ with the center $V=\Cent_X \sigma$ on $X$, we have
+Then the following numerical properties hold: \begin{enumerate} [leftmargin=0cm,itemindent=.6cm] \item[$(1)$] If $D'$ is a divisor on $X$ such that $\kappa(D') \geq 0$ and $D \equiv D'$, then $D'$ is also an abundant divisor. \item[$(2)$] For any divisorial valuation $\sigma$ on $X$ with the center $V=\Cent_X \sigma$ on $X$, we have